By: Team W12-2 Since: Aug 2018 Licence: MIT

 as the value in the key-value pair of the treemap, it is able to automatically sort persons according

 to their names.
-Therefore, it is possible to iterate through UniquePersonListHelper
+Therefore, it is possible to iterate through UniquePersonListHelper,

 in an in-order depth-first-search, to acquire the sorted order of persons.
 This sorted order will be

-copied into UniquePersonList
+copied into UniquePersonList.

 Given below is an example usage scenario and how the sorting mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The UniquePersonListHelper
+The UniquePersonListHelper will be initialized

 with the saved persons of the application.
 For this example, let us assume that the UniquePersonList